 - Certain medicines: Drugs like acetaminophen, penicillin, birth control pills, and steroids have been linked to liver disease.

 How Is It Diagnosed?

-Your doctor will give you a bilirubin test, which measures the amount of the substance in your blood.
+Your doctor will give you a bilirubin test, which measures the amount of the substance in your blood, a complete blood count (CBC) and other liver tests.
 If you have jaundice, your level of bilirubin will be high.

 How Is It Treated?